The Best

 word is divided before the

-consonant: mu/sic - when
+consonant: mu/sic

 two vowels come together and are pronounced